virtualous/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

 <div class="warning">
 <h3>Backup</h3>
 <p>
 While performing exclusion method, you may mess up the content of your local repository.
-It is better to keep a backup of the whole repository in a different folder.
+It is better to keep a backup of the whole repository in a different location.
 </p>
 </div>